Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode: Methodology

 \subsection{Structuralize Stage}

 The Structuralize stage is central to ensuring structural correctness.
 Running in parallel with the Extractor, it employs a pre-trained Beat-Transformer\cite{beat-transformer} to analyze the source audio and extract the precise timings of all beats and downbeats.
 This information forms a definitive rhythmic framework $F_{beat}$, containing tempo, time signature, and measure boundaries, that serves as an immutable structural ground truth for the entire process.
-This framework underpins our decoupled approach: it provides all necessary metrical information for the tokenization of symbolic data and the final reconstruction of a structurally coherent MIDI file from the model's output (see Section \ref{sec:data-representation}).
+This framework underpins our decoupled approach: it provides all necessary metrical information for the tokenization of symbolic data and the final reconstruction of a structurally coherent MIDI file from the model's output (see Section \ref{sec:data-representation} for details on how $F_{beat}$ is used in tokenization and de-tokenization).